TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-reporting-dataretentionaudit.md

 ## **Recommended steps**

 * You can only see the last 30 days of data if your tenant has an Azure AD Premium license (Azure AD P1 or P2) or last 7 days of data if your tenant has an Azure AD Free or Basic license.<br>
-* Sign-ins are available only for Azure AD Premium tenants.
-It's not available for Free or Basic licensed tenants.
+* Sign-in logs are available only for Azure AD Premium tenants.
+They're not available for Free or Basic licensed tenants.

 ### **Troubleshooting issues with Sign-ins**